mastro35/thepythoncorner/_posts/2016-12-6-object-serialization-python-pickle.md

 print (my_pickled_mary)
 ```

-So, in the example above, we have created an instance of a sheep class and then we’ve pickled it, transforming our sheep instance into a simple array of bytes.
+So, in the example above, we have created an instance of a sheep class and then we've pickled it, transforming our sheep instance into a simple array of bytes.
-It’s been easy, hasn’t it?
+It's been easy, hasn't it?

 Now we can easily store the bytes array on a binary file or in a database field and restore it from our storage support in a later time to transform back this bunch of bytes in an object hierarchy.